bilalhodzic/Stake-limit/README.md

 # Stake-limit

-To run this project you will need
+To run this project you will need:
 -Node.js
 -Code editor (I use visual studio code)
 -Xampp to run database (if you don't have it you can download it from https://www.apachefriends.org/index.html)